-The Subcommittee suggests in the Invitation for Comment that discussing Rule 30 (b)(6) depositions during the Rule 26(f) conference and including them in the Rule 16(f) report "might be a catalyst for early attention and judicial oversight that could iron out difficulties that have emerged in practice."
+The Subcommittee suggests in the Invitation for Comment that discussing Rule 30(b)(6) depositions during the Rule 26(f) conference and including them in the Rule 16(f) report "might be a catalyst for early attention and judicial oversight that could iron out difficulties that have emerged in practice."
 This statement assumes (a) that disputes are arising regarding Rule 30(b)(6) depositions that cannot be resolved without court intervention, and (b) that such disputes, if they do arise, do so early enough in a case to be addressed effectively at the Rule 26(f) conference.
 We respectfully submit that neither assumption is accurate.
 In our experience, inclusion of Rule 30(b)(6) depositions as an item to be addressed at the parties' Rule 26(f) conference would undermine much of what makes the rule useful and threaten to create disputes that otherwise would not exist.

-We represent employees in litigation against their current or former employers, which are often large companies.
+We represent classes of consumers, employees, and other individual persons in litigation against large corporations and other organizational defendants.
 Because such entities generally have custody or control of all or most of the potential evidence at the outset of a case, we tend to be at a considerable disadvantage when it comes to identifying key documents and witnesses.
 Accordingly, we often use 30(b)(6) depositions early in discovery as an efficient means of identifying the categories of documents and other evidence that may be available for discovery, how they are maintained, and how they may be obtained.
 Acquiring this information early in a case creates additional efficiencies through its value in helping to identify disputed issues and keep subsequent discovery requests as narrowly-tailored as possible.

-Inclusion of Rule 30(b)(6) depositions in the initial case planning discussions would threaten these efficiencies and risk grinding the discovery process to a halt, by providing the opportunity to create unnecessary disputes on a host of items-e.g., (a) when and where the deposition will take place, (b) the topics that will be covered, (c) the timeframe (s) at issue, or (d) whether follow-up depositions can be obtained.
+Inclusion of Rule 30(b)(6) depositions in the initial case planning discussions would threaten these efficiencies and risk grinding the discovery process to a halt, by providing the opportunity to create unnecessary disputes on a host of items- e.g., (a) when and where the deposition will take place, (b) the topics that will be covered, (c) the timeframe(s) at issue, or (d) whether follow-up depositions can be obtained.
 Under existing practice, these types of issues have been resolved by the parties themselves, without the need for court involvement and the costly and time-consuming motion practice that comes with it.
+Further, requiring discussion of Rule 30(b)(6) depositions in initial case planning discussions, but not requiring such discussion for other depositions, gives corporations an unfair opportunity to raise objections ahead of time, whereas individual litigants would not have such opportunity for early objection.
+Treating Rule 30(b)(6) depositions differently than other depositions in this manner unfairly favors corporate litigants.